Joel Sherman

 Since beginning his career in 1988, he has played at least 4,750 tournament games, winning about 64%, and earning at least $135,000 in prize money.
 He is director of NASPA Games Club #56, which meets on Thursday evenings in New York City.

-Sherman holds the record for the highest score recorded in a tournament game played with the North American lexicon, having defeated Bradley Robbins 803-285 at a tournament in Stamford, Conn., on December 9, 2011.
+Sherman holds the record for the highest score recorded in a tournament game played with the North American lexicon, having defeated Bradley Robbins 803–285 at a tournament in Stamford, Connecticut on December 9, 2011.